Product UX concept - what does it consist of?

 It is also worth noting another characteristic that is significant from the point of view of User Experience.

 The consistency of a mobile, web application is a feature highly desired by users.
-Applications that were created based on a concept that took into account UX requirements are much more consistent products and are easier to develop in the future.
+Applications that were created based on a concept that considered UX requirements are much more consistent products and are easier to develop in the future.

 Usability should also be kept in mind at an early stage of product development.